-When shipping to West Africa , to countries such as Togo, Benin, Cameroon and the Ivory Coast among others, it must be noted that, apart from the usual documentation for maritime shipping (invoice, packing list, certificate of origin and dispatch release), you must file an additional document called a waiver or BSC .
+When shipping to West Africa and especially to countries such as Togo, Benin, Cameroon, the Ivory Coast, among others, note that apart from the usual documentation for maritime shipping (such as the invoice, packing list, certificate of origin and dispatch release), you must file an additional document called a waiver or cargo tracking note, also known as the Bordereau de Suivi Cargaison or BSC.

 “The waiver is a document that displays the full details of the exporter, importer, how the shipping is done (container or groupage), the name of the ship, scale, the goods exported and the value of it and the cost of freight.”